6 Binance Canada alternatives

 • Margin and futures trading not available

-Deposit fees Interac e-transfer: 0.5%
+Deposit fees Interac e-Transfer: 0.5%

-Apple Pay/Google Pay: Free
+Apple Pay/Google Pay: variable

 Crypto: Free for most cryptos